Day Nursery Centre History

 2017-2018 Board members and staff came together in January 2018 to create a new PATH for Day Nursery Centre’s next three years.

 All four sites underwent renovations with the support of The Winnipeg Foundation, the Thomas Sill Foundation, Manitoba Community Services Council and the Kiwanis Club of Winnipeg.
 Renovations included new flooring at Kid Gloves, Crossways and the Gretta Brown Units.
 A new loft was installed at the Crossways unit.
 New cupboards were installed at both the Crossways and Gretta Brown Units.
-Renovations and new office furniture was installed in offices at all four Day Nursery Centre sites.
+Renovations and new office furniture were installed in offices at all four Day Nursery Centre sites.

 2018-2019 The Kennedy Unit undergoes extensive renovations starting in July 2019.
 Children from the Kennedy Unit moved into two new locations at 557 Ellice and 195 Young St.

-Day Nursery Centre advocated on behalf of the Manitoba Child Care Association and collected 1,000 of the 26,000 signature on a petition that supported increased funding for early learning and child care.
+Day Nursery Centre advocated on behalf of the Manitoba Child Care Association and collected 1,000 of the 26,000 signatures on a petition that supported increased funding for early learning and child care.
 The petition was presented to the government over numerous days during house sessions.

 The Winnipeg Foundation, funded our Connecting Children to Nature Program, The Kiwanis Club of Winnipeg funded office equipment and equipment for the children’s programs.
 Family Dynamics funded a facilitator to mentor our staff in delivering the Second Step program.